Bloomberg-Beta/Manual/1 - Manual.md

 #### On competitive conflicts between startups

+We believe founders, not investors, determine whether their startup has a competitive conflict with another startup (either one we’ve already backed, or one we’re considering).

 We will turn down investing in a startup that is a known competitor today to one of our portfolio companies.
 If you pitch us, and we think one of our founders might find it competitive, or you might find one of our investments (especially an un-announced one) competitive, we'll tell you that we think there is a risk and (in as much as we can share) why.
 Then, if you want to continue talking, we'll agree with you on what we can share with the other founder (and then, vice versa) to assess the risk of a competitive issue as openly as possible.

+In some cases, a startup in our portfolio will pivot to solve the same problem as another startup we’ve already backed.
+In that case, we maintain the exact same confidentiality we promise all startups we back, and take extra care to avoid conflicts of interest.

+The exception: when we invest a modest amount (<$250k) in a startup, we expect the founder will give us more leeway if we want to invest in a competitive startup down the line.

 We recognize that competition issues can be complicated.
-Our intent is to respect the interests of our portfolio companies, and the confidentiality of every startup with which we communicate.
+Our intent is to respect the interests of our portfolio companies, and the confidentiality of every startup with which we communicate, regardless of check size.

 ### Why you should take our money